vectordotdev/vector/docs/usage/configuration/transforms/json_parser.md

 `optional` `no default` `type: string` `example: "target"`

 If this setting is present, the parsed JSON will be inserted into the log as a sub-object with this name.
+If a field with the same name already exists, the parser will fail and produce an error.

 ## Input/Output